 - Saltwater/marine water

 Freshwater can be for drinking water and household use, or it can also be used for uses such as irrigation in agriculture, and for industry applications.
-It can come from groundwater reservoirs, dams, rivers, lakes and other water sources.
+It can come from groundwater reservoirs and dams, or surface water sources such as rivers and lakes.